mbednarek360/CGSF/README.md

 # CGSF

-### Compression algorithm based on converting groups of charectars into graphical formats.
+### Text compression algorithm based on converting groups of charectars into graphical formats.

 #### ⚠CGSF is still in alpha, it cmay have bugs.
 Updates will come.⚠️